Biology

 - Global Perspectives

-BIOL 327 AIDS: Biology of the Modern Epidemic (Units: 3)
+BIOL 327 HIV, AIDS, and the Science to End the Epidemic (Units: 3)

-Prerequisites: GE Areas A1*, A2*, A3*, and B4* all with grades of C- or better; one college-level Biology course; or consent of the instructor.
-Intended for both Biology and non-Biology majors.
+Prerequisites: GE Areas A1*, A2*, A3*, and B4* all with grades of C- or better; one college-level Biology course*; or permission of the instructor.

 Course Attributes: